SuperHeavyBallet/SuperHeavyBallet/README.md

-My name is Alexander Gorham, a web and indie game developer
+My name is Alexander Gorham, a web & indie game developer and artist.

 ⚙️ **Current Projects** ⚙️
 - An online catalogue for a retail store, building with React and Vite

-### I am an artist and programmer, specialising in:
+🔧 **My Current Stacks** 🔧

 # C#
 - Primarily working within **Unity**